marcoperic/PhotoUtilityApp/README.md

 - ImageProcessor needs to efficiently handle HEIC.
   - Currently, there is a decrease in CPU usage when HEIC images are processed.
   - The profiler is showing that there are no memory issues.
 However, HEIC image processing needs to be accelerated.
+- consider using expo resizer, or simply only resizing and not running any compression

 - Image processing needs to occur in the background, when the application is closed.
 Send a notification to the user when the process is complete.